Jeanie Jew

 Jeanie Jew is a fourth-generation Chinese American advocate who played an important role in the creation of Asian American and Pacific Islander Heritage Month.
 She was born to a family that worked on the Transcontinental Railroad.
 Jew helped found the Organization of Chinese American Women.

 Family life and education

-Jew's great-grandfather M.Y.
+Jew's grandfather M.Y.
 Lee moved to America in the 1800s, during a time when anti-Asian American sentiment was at its peak.
 He was among the 20,000 Chinese migrant workers who helped build the Transcontinental Railroad.
 Lee traveled to Oregon to try and resolve issues Chinese Americans were facing there, but was killed due to racism.